top of page

 As part of the VIEWS Erasmus+ project, we carried out a recent study to identify and define good practice in inclusive volunteering.
 We surveyed a wide range of participants, with over 60% identifying as having a disability, and over 65% currently involved or interested in becoming involved in volunteering in sports.

-Participants identified what good parctice meant to them, through open-ended responses, as well as their agreement or disagreement with various statements around inclusive volunteering.
+Participants identified what good practice meant to them, through open-ended responses, as well as their agreement or disagreement with various statements around inclusive volunteering.

 Themes such as accessbility and barrier removal, equal participation and inclusion, as well as having a supportive and welcoming environment were highlighted as key aspects.